Risk Management

 The Toyota Boshoku group considers the appropriate management of confidential information to be a key element of our business activities.
 We have both created a group-wide Information Security Policy and assembled a global confidential information management system.
 Additionally, we are working together as one group to systematically and continuously strengthen our information security.

-In addition, once a year, the Company and its domestic and overseas consolidated subsidiaries collaborate to inspect the status of information security initiatives using the security guidelines, thereby improving internal systems, rules, education, and technical measures to ensure the same level of security on a global basis.
+In addition, once a year, the Company and its consolidated subsidiaries inside and outside Japan collaborate to inspect the status of information security initiatives using the security guidelines, thereby improving internal systems, rules, education, and technical measures to ensure the same level of security on a global basis.
+In addition to the establishment of systems, we believe in the importance of education, and regularly conduct activities to raise company members’ security awareness such as through e-Learning training and drills in targeted e-mail.

 The security guidelines are based on ISO 27001/27002, NIST (the United States’ National Institute of Standards and Technology) Cybersecurity Framework, the Cybersecurity Management Guidelines of Japan’s Ministry of Economy, Trade and Industry, etc., and are periodically reviewed to ensure they are responsive to changes in the environment.

-We also update our confidentiality management rules and related procedures to counter the risk of confidential information leaks.
+We also update our confidentiality management rules and related procedures, and have introduced an internal information leak detection system to counter the risk of confidential information leaks.

 Information Security Policy